swiftwasm/uwasi/README.md

 # μWASI

-This library provides a WASI implementation in a tree-shaking friendly way.
+This library provides a WASI implementation for Node.js and browsers in a tree-shaking friendly way.
 The system calls provided by this library are configurable.

 With minimal configuration, it provides WASI system calls which just return `WASI_ENOSYS`.